 SEND Special Provision Capital Fund

-Find out what the SEND Special Provision Capital Fund is all about, and how this may be allocated to projects in Bournemouth.
+Find out what the SEND Special Provision Capital Fund is all about, and how this may be allocated to projects locally

 Local authorities must ensure there are enough good school places for all pupils, including those with SEN and disabilities.